ImperialCollegeLondon/DepC/README.md

 # DepC

-Ramin, please add usage instructions for the code.
-Also, upload a GIF or image to visually demonstrate what the code does.
+This is the executable version of the modified code, built upon the *numSCAL* code originally developed by Ahmed Hamdi Boujelben (2017) at Heriot-Watt University.

-This is the executable version of the modified code, built upon the *numSCAL* framework originally developed by ...
+New features have been added into the code (in C++) to model trapping and remobilization of residual CO2 under pressure depletion conditions.